emilyhill-data/NuRoad-Construction/README.md

 # Objectives

-The executives at the startup company expect data-driven answers and suggestions for the following questions:
+The executives at NuRoad expect data-driven answers and suggestions for the following questions:
   - Which state(s) have the most road construction?
   - Which state(s) have the greatest hours/job ratio?
   - Is weather a factor in construction time?